 - Nurse Educator

-Students interested in RN to MS(N) Early-Entry Option should consult with both their RN to BSN advisor and the RN to MS(N) advisor, Professor Ramona Whichello.
+Current RN to BSN students interested in RN to MS(N) Early-Entry Option should consult with both their advisor and the RN to MS(N) Director.